docs-thetechguy-com/docs-thetechguy-com.github.io/docs/windows/windows11-arm/windows11arm-on-opi5.md

 - Windows 11 23H2 or earlier: Download and extract v2.3.1 or later of the [imager](https://worproject.com/downloads#windows-on-raspberry-imager)

-- Windows 11 24H2 or later: Download and extract v2.3.0 of the [imager](https://archive.org/download/wo-r-release-2.3.0/WoR_Release_2.3.0.zip)

 	!!!note
 		Ignore that it says Raspberry.
-This was originally built for Raspberry Pi devices, but development has been extended to support Orange Pi devices)
+This was originally built for Raspberry Pi devices, but development has been extended to support Orange Pi devices.

+- Windows 11 24H2 or later: Download and extract v2.3.0 of the [imager](https://archive.org/download/wo-r-release-2.3.0/WoR_Release_2.3.0.zip)

+	!!!Warning
+		Currently 24H2 does not work and will BSOD with DPC_Watchdog_Violation.
+A new storage driver is needed.

 - Plug the NVMe drive into your PC